MTINMAN13/42-2-ftprintf/README.md

 ### PATCH NOTES

+###### -- 0.7.
+works pretty well, need to fix some shiet like the POinter Formatting - the proper 0x.. is missing

+and fuck the unsigned integer doesnt work AT ALL so i will need to

+yea

+hey the unsinged is pretty well testable so my godlike code gonna reun in the next minute FOR SURE

+HAHAHAH

+no but fr fr
+(epic)

+IM GOING TO SLEEP NOW GOOD NIGT

 ###### -- 0.6.
 The Pointer whatever chapter thing.. how does this fucking shit work?
 WHAT THE FUCK
 how to i even print the fucking pointer
 a: we do this shit -->